-8 This includes the entire scope of AXA IM climate strategy: its quantitative targets (both at the entity level and for each main asset class),
+&lt;sup>8 This includes the entire scope of AXA IM climate strategy: its quantitative targets (both at the entity level and for each main asset class), their time horizons, the underlying metrics and baselines: see sections 6.1 "Climate strategy" and 6.5 "Climate dashboard" of the last AXA IM Climate report.

-9 While this biodiversity strategy is being implemented at AXA IM level globally, it should be noted that it has inherent limitations for certain asset classes.
+&lt;sup>9 While this biodiversity strategy is being implemented at AXA IM level globally, it should be noted that it has inherent limitations for certain asset classes.

-Climate.
+AXA IM is working on pilot projects to test biodiversity metrics applicable to the direct real estate.
+In 2023, AXA IM participated to a UN pilot on TNFD (Task Force on Related-Financial Disclosure) reporting, in collaboration with AXA Climate.
 The objective was to test different methodologies that can help companies assess their biodiversity footprint.
 Together, we explored how our assets interact with their environments, what are the key material issues for the real estate sector and what nature-based scenarios look like.
 During this pilot, we focused on the first two parts of the LEAP approach: Locate and Evaluate, on a sample of circa 250 assets.
 While the Locate part focused on identifying assets located in water stressed and biodiversity rich areas, the Evaluate part measured our main nature-related dependencies and impacts per activity.
 Based on this first assessment, AXA IM plans to extend such analysis in 2024 to better understand real estate equity portfolio biodiversity impacts and better inform decision making.